Hierophobia-The Fear of Holy Objects

 Environment & Upbringing

 The environment and upbringing of a person can sometimes have a major impact on the development of phobias.
-Perhaps they were raised in a hostile environment toward religious items and priests.
+Perhaps someone was raised in an environment hostile toward religious items and priests.
 As a result, they may acquire this particular phobia.

-In some cases, a person can acquire a phobia over time if they were overexposed or compelled by society to participate in violent rituals involving sacred items.
+In some cases, one can acquire a phobia over time if they were overexposed or compelled by society to participate in violent rituals involving sacred items.

-Do you think that you or someone you know suffers from Hierophobia?
-To know for sure, refer to this list of symptoms below but do keep in mind that Hierophobia symptoms can appear in different ways for different people, both psychologically and physically.
+Do you think you or someone you know suffers from hierophobia?
+Listed below are some of the possible symptoms for this fear.
+Keep in mind, hierophobia symptoms can appear in different ways for different people, both mentally, emotionally, and physically.

 Physical Symptoms